dereklieu/starter/_posts/2016-05-16-textarea-test.md

 title: textarea-test
 something: other
 text stuff: foo bar
-text field: 'fatal femme: something or other.
-Don''t you get it?'
+text field: 'colon: a simple phrase.'
 date: '2016-06-20 22:15 -0400'
-textarea stuff: 'Now we have something different; a bunch of stuff, and more.'
+textarea stuff:
+  colon: a simple phrase.
+colon: a simple phrase.
 ---
 ## A New Post